microsoft/WinObjC-Samples/Scenarios/Radial Control/README.md

    - (EventRegistrationToken)addRotationChangedEvent:(void(^)(WUIRadialController*, WUIRadialControllerRotationChangedEventArgs*))del;
 ```

-As for the click event handler, simply call the method and update the slider value in callback block:
+As for the click event handler, simply call the method and update the slider value in the callback block:

 ```Objective-C
   - (void)viewDidLoad {